mayur295/MetaDesktopAssistant-/README.md

 search for topics on Wikipedia, Display the current date and time, send a mail.
 It reduces both man power and time.
 Due to support of NLP (Neuro- Linguistic Programming,) user can ask queries in very formal way.
 No need ask to queries in very strict and specific way.
-The user should be aware of general rules of English Language.
-The goal is to provide people a quick and easy way to have their questions answered.